crf8472/libarcstk/README.md

 ## What libarcstk is

-Libarcs supports the following tasks:
+Libarcstk supports the following tasks:

 - Compute the AccurateRip checksums of a sequence of decoded samples
 - Verify local AccurateRip checksums against their reference values provided by